-Why is a Therapeutic Will Important?
+Why is a Clinical Will Important?

-As much as we’d rather avoid thinking about some of the worst-case scenarios that make a therapeutic will necessary, the coronavirus pandemic has brought serious illness and death to the fore.
+As much as we’d rather avoid thinking about some of the worst-case scenarios that make a clinical will necessary, the coronavirus pandemic has brought serious illness and death to the fore.
 Ensuring you have a therapeutic will is primarily about protecting the welfare and confidentiality of your clients.
 It’s unlikely you’d have become a therapist in the first place if you didn’t care deeply about these things.

 As well as the clinical responsibility to clients, your therapeutic will may need to include other financial and administrative matters.
 This might be the closure and deletion of confidential files, notes, emails and mobiles containing client information.
-It may also include other tasks involving the closure of your practice such as insurance, membership of professional bodies, ending of training or writing contracts and tying up financial affairs.
+It may also include other tasks involving the closure of your practice, such as insurance, membership of professional bodies, ending of training or writing contracts and tying up financial affairs.